geekygeeky/GeekyGeeky/README.md

 ## 📰 Newsletter

-**Olushola's MindStack** - A collection of curated life lesson, self-help topics and general knowledge.
+**Olushola's MindStack** - A collection of curated life lessons, self-help topics, and general knowledge.

 > Stay updated with my latest articles and insights by subscribing to my newsletter!